stanford-rc/bookstack/README.md

 Once you have a SAML key and certificate, load them into Vault, so they can be picked up in the VM.

+# Fetching secrets from Vault into the VM

+The script `fetch-vault.sh` fetches all of our credentials from Vault, and places it into the appropriate locations for Docker to pass on to containers.

+The script picks up all of its configuration from the environment, specifically from the variables stored in `/etc/environment`.
+The only thing missing is the Vault AppRole Secret ID.
+The script will prompt for the secret at runtime, or you may put it into the `VAULT_SECRET` environment variable.

 # Bringing up the Docker Compose stack

 TODO!